TheKontinua/readers/README.md

 - Everything a Newbie can do
 - Download a PDF of a quiz for a particular chapter in a particular language
-- Suggest a question and an answer for a particular chapter in a particular language in LaTeX
+- Suggest a question/answer/rubric for a particular chapter in a particular language in LaTeX
 - Translate a question and answer from one language into another
-- Give feedback on a question
-- Give feedback on an entire quiz
+- Give feedback on a quiz
 - Give feedback on a chapter
 - See mentor feedback